 - Loss of Earnings

 These are items that have an assigned dollar amount.
 Your lawyer can calculate what the funeral and burial will cost, along with the medical bills your loved one incurred.
 Their lost wages apply to the work they missed because of their injuries.
 Loss of earnings is for what they would have earned had they recovered and continued to work.
-This amount can be complex to calculate as your lawyer will take many factors into account.
+This amount can be complex to calculate as your attorney will take many factors into account.
 For example, the pay rate, age, and health of your loved one can influence the determined amount of lost earnings.
-Your lawyer will make sure all factors are considered.
+Your Midland wrongful death lawyer will make sure all factors are considered.

 The loss of a loved one also takes a severe emotional toll.
 While these don’t have an exact dollar amount assigned to them, they are still considered when your attorney is determining your compensation amount.
 The noneconomic losses can affect you and your family just as much as the economic ones.